christianfoleide/DAT250-assignments/dat250-expass1.md

 Fatal error compiling: invalid target release 16
 ```

 To fix this, I created a ``system.properties`` file, specifying ``java.runtime.version=16``.
-I then commited and pushed this new file to git, followed by a new ``heroko push master``.
+I then committed and pushed this new file to git, followed by a new ``heroko push master``.

-Note: I did not use the template Java project provided by the heroku docs, but instead created my own Spring Boot application.
+Note: I did not use the template Java project provided by the heroku docs, but instead created my own simple Spring Boot application.

 Using CURL:
 ```terminal